NordicMRspine/UserExample_MRINavigator/README.md

 This folder contains example scripts for the [MRINavigator.jl](https://github.com/NordicMRspine/MRINavigator.jl) package.
 For installations informations check out the package [documentation](https://NordicMRspine.github.io/MRINavigator.jl/dev).

-An example dataset acquired on a phantom can be downloaded [here]().
+An example dataset acquired on a phantom can be downloaded [here](https://doi.org/10.5281/zenodo.10731729). when the download is complete extract to your local folder.

 # Example results
-The following example results can be obtained running the user example scripts contained in this folder on the available [phantom data]().
+The following example results can be obtained running the user example scripts contained in this folder on the available [phantom data](https://doi.org/10.5281/zenodo.10731729).
 1. Images reconstructed without navigator correction (`params[:corr_type] = "none"` in the [parameters dictionary](https://nordicmrspine.github.io/MRINavigator.jl/dev/GettingStarted/#The-parameters-dictionary)).

 ![nocorr](./docs/nav_nocorr.png)